onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 68:06
 chewing gum a pair of jeans a slice of
 68:11
-cake a bunch of bananas tape script four
+cake a bunch of bananas tapescript four
 68:17
 point nine going shopping one
 68:23